Vagiadim/SiteAI-equipment-tracker-/README.md

 | GPU used | _UPDATE_AFTER_COLAB_ (e.g., Tesla T4) |
 | Expected runtime | ~30–50 min on T4 GPU |

+**Verification Note:**
+If GPU is unavailable, a 5-epoch verification run can be executed and the provided `best.pt` weights loaded for full inference evaluation.
 ---

 ## Repository Structure